Loyal opposition: Concept

+Commonwealth realms

-The notion of a loyal opposition exists in various Commonwealth realms, being therein termed formally as His Majesty's Loyal Opposition and informally as the Official Opposition, with the head of the largest opposition party—normally that which holds the second largest number of seats—designated as the Leader of His (or Her) Majesty's Loyal Opposition.
+The notion of a loyal opposition exists in various Commonwealth realms, being therein termed formally as His (or Her) Majesty's Loyal Opposition and informally as the Official Opposition, with the head of the largest opposition party—normally that which holds the second largest number of seats—designated as the Leader of Her (or His) Majesty's Loyal Opposition.
 This tradition emerged in the oldest of the Commonwealth realms—the United Kingdom—during the 18th century.

 As a consequence of this parliamentary evolution, the sovereign's right to the throne became more concrete, seeing the opposition scrutinise government legislation and policies, rather than engage in disputes between competing candidates for the Crown, each supported by different religious and economic groups.
 Further, the acceptance of such a thing as a loyal opposition in Parliament factored into the development of a rigid party system in the United Kingdom; the separation of Members of Parliament's loyalty to the Crown from their opposition to the sovereign's ministers eliminated the idea that there could only be one "King's Party" and that to oppose it would be disloyal or even treasonous.

 The concept of a loyal parliamentary opposition came to be rooted in the other countries due to their being former British colonies, to which British parliamentary institutions were transported.
 Thus, the phrase His Majesty's Loyal Opposition existed in some Commonwealth realms even before the title of prime minister.
 Also, in federal countries, such as Canada and Australia, the phrase His Majesty's Loyal Opposition is also employed in provincial or state legislatures, in the same fashion as in other parliaments.